Five principles · Each with a test

 Each with a test.

-The Trust Framework is how we decide whether to accept a mandate, how we run it once accepted, and how we refuse to deliver work that would fail by our own standards.
+The Trust Framework is how we decide whether to accept an engagement, how we run it once accepted, and how we refuse to deliver work that would fail by our own standards.

 Principle 01